 Small business owners often pay personal expenses, such as car payments or cell phone bills, from their business accounts.
 Then they deduct those expenses from their income when preparing their tax returns, which might be proper (depending on the circumstances).

-Because the expenses are personal, the cost should be included as gross income to the business owner when completing a financial declaration.
+Because the expenses are personal, the cost should be included as gross income to the business owner when completing a financial declaration in SC.
 Even worse is when the business owner does not report those expenses as income received and then lists them on page 2 of the financial declaration as if they were personal expenses – this is obvious “double-dipping” and blatantly dishonest.

 26 U.S. Code Section 61 includes business profits in its definition of “gross income.”
 Page 1 of the financial declaration has a line item for “Rental Income and Business Profits.”
 If you operate a small business, even if you are just a landlord for a rental property, then you should be especially careful with the information you provide here.